eike309/FIS/README.md

 # FIS
-GMRES and Conjugate Gradient implementations in C++
+Implementations of GMRES and Conjugate Gradient in C++ using only C native functions